Osborne House: Royal retreat

 Queen Victoria and Prince Albert bought Osborne House on the Isle of Wight from Lady Isabella Blachford in October 1845.
 They wanted a home removed from the stresses of court life.
 Victoria had spent two holidays on the Isle of Wight as a young girl, when her mother, the Duchess of Kent, rented Norris Castle, the estate adjacent to Osborne.
 The setting of the three-storey Georgian house appealed to Victoria and Albert, in particular, the views of the Solent reminding Albert of the Bay of Naples in Italy.
 They soon realised that the house was too small for their needs and decided to replace the house with a new, larger residence.

 The large fresco on the main staircase at Osborne House is one of several examples reflecting Queen Victoria and Prince Albert's admiration for Italian art and culture.
-It was painted by William Dyce, who travelled to Italy specifically to study fresco techniques for the royal commission.
+Titled Neptune Resigning to Britannia the Empire of the Sea, it was painted by William Dyce, who travelled to Italy specifically to study fresco techniques for the royal commission.

-The new Osborne House was built between 1845 and 1851, while the Great Famine was occurring in Ireland, in the Italian Renaissance style, complete with two belvedere towers.
+The new Osborne House was built between 1845 and 1851 in the Italian Renaissance style, complete with two belvedere towers.
 Prince Albert designed the house himself in conjunction with Thomas Cubitt, the London architect and builder, whose company also built the pre-1913 main façade of Buckingham Palace.
 The couple paid for much of the furnishing of the new house from the sale of the Royal Pavilion at Brighton.
 The Prince Consort participated directly in laying out the estate, gardens and woodlands, to prove his knowledge of forestry and landscaping.
 At the more official royal residences, he had been overruled by the Commissioners of Woods and Forests, who had official responsibilities for the grounds.
-Below the gardens on Osborne Bay was a private beach, where the Queen kept her own private bathing machine.
+Below the gardens on Osborne Bay was a private beach, where the queen kept her own private bathing machine.
 According to a news report:

 "The queen's bathing machine was unusually ornate, with a front veranda and curtains which would conceal her until she had entered the water.
 The interior had a changing room and a plumbed-in WC."